zchee/golang-wiki/Modules.md

 #### Strategies for Authors of Pre-Existing v2+ Packages

-There are currently three top-level strategies for a pre-existing v2+ package considering opting in to modules.
+In summary, there are currently three top-level strategies for a pre-existing v2+ package considering opting in to modules.
 Each of these top-level strategies then has follow-on decisions and variations (as touched on above).

 1. **Require clients to use Go versions 1.9.7+, 1.10.3+, or 1.11+**.